thisisparker/dotnet-jekyll/_posts/2012-07-06-not-that-kind-of-hacker.md

 > (when “hacking” meant creative programming rather than online breaking and entering)

-The <cite>New York Times</cite> chose to explain it in [a story about “hacker hostels”](https://www.nytimes.com/2012/07/06/technology/at-hacker-hostels-living-on-the-cheap-and-dreaming-of-digital-glory.html?pagewanted=all) ((Incidentally, fellow Iron Blogger Rich Jones provides [another perspective on what hackers would really want in a “hacker hostel”](https://gun.io/blog/what-real-hacker-hostels-would-look-like/) on his own site.)) this way:
+The <cite>New York Times</cite> chose to explain it in [a story about “hacker hostels”](https://www.nytimes.com/2012/07/06/technology/at-hacker-hostels-living-on-the-cheap-and-dreaming-of-digital-glory.html?pagewanted=all)[^1] this way:

 > the Mark Zuckerberg variety, not the identity thieves